f3mshep/file_sentry/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install development dependencies.
 Then, run `rspec` to run the tests.
+To install a local version of the gem, you can run `rake install`.

 ## Contributing